osbetel/CS-345-Deadwood/README.md

 "javac -d <output directory> *.java"

 3) You can specify an output directory using the -d flag.
 I like to use

-"javac -d ~/Desktop/out *.java"
+"javac -d out *.java"

-which will output all the compiled classes to the desktop.
+which will output all the compiled classes to the same folder under the out directory.

 If you simply use

 "javac *.java" then it will output all compiled class files into the same directory as the java files.